BACK

 Additionally, late payments can cause unforeseen financial issues for both the tenant and the landlord.
 Tenants are usually on a strict budget.
 Once a tenant gets behind on payments, it makes paying rent that month a lot harder.
 During the cycle of late bills, rent is usually the number one bill which is put to the side.

 Late rent payments will also weaken your financial position in the short term and can jeopardize mortgage payments in certain extreme cases.
-If your tenant doesn’t pay rent until the fifth and you have bills due on the first, coming up with the money for those bills can be difficult.
+If your tenant doesn’t pay rent until the fifth and you have bills due on the first, coming up with the money for those bills and/or other real estate transactions can be difficult.

 The chore of collecting a late rent payment can be very uncomfortable for both the landlord and tenant.
 Late fees are implemented by most landlords, if not all, to act as an incentive to compel tenants to pay rent on time.
 Even though this method has proven to be effective, there are still problems landlords will encounter.